NikolaiVChr/Autinn/README.md

 ## Rails

 Mono to stereo converter.
+Its not panning.
 Can sound subtle to some ears.
-Plan on adding knob to adjust the amount.
+The knob is the amount.

 ## Goals